DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         <code>
             NSView?
         </code>
-        — the question mark is part of the value.
+        -- the question mark is part of the value.
     </div>
     <p>
         Build and run.
     </p>
     <p>
         Now you see an unmistakable aqua vertical line when you drag an item, indicating the drop target between the items.
-It’s a sign that the collection view is ready to accept the drop.
+It's a sign that the collection view is ready to accept the drop.
     </p>
     <p>